dpoloniajr/dpoloniajr.github.io/_pages/codereview.md

 ---
-permalink: /enhancementplan/
+permalink: /codereview/
-title: "Enhancement Plan"
+title: "Code Review"
-modified: 2024-02-22
+modified: 2024-02-23
 ---

-## Enhancement Plan
+## Code Review

 The privacy of my visitors is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.